yossadh/yossadh.github.io/_drafts/2018-11-00-regarding-that-lab-notebook.md

 - Pen and paper: scratchpad stuff
 - Slides (one presentation per project): figures, schemes, narrative of the project, current result with timestamp
 - Jupyter notebook: graphs, data processing
-- Hourly log script: for self-tracking, probably will be redundant with if using `git`
+- Hourly log script: for self-tracking, probably will be redundant if using `git`
-- *Trying out*: Markdown files, editing with Visual Studio Code, version control with `git` (integrated in VSCode) (see screenshot below)
+- *Trying out*: Markdown files, editing with Visual Studio Code, version control with `git` (integrated in VSCode)
+  (see screenshot below)

 ![VSCode screenshot](../images/vscode.jpg "VSCode screenshot")